sysfce2/AviSynth_masktools/README.md

     Parameter "clamp_float"

-    0: no clamp 1: standard clamp which is 0..1 for Luma or for RGB color space and -0.5..0.5 for YUV chroma UV 2: same as 1 but chroma UV clamp same as luma 0..1
+    0: no clamp (pre v2.2.20 false)
+    1: standard clamp which is 0..1 for Luma or for RGB color space and -0.5..0.5 for YUV chroma UV (pre v2.2.20 true)
-	Default 0
+    2: same as 1 but chroma UV clamp same as luma 0..1 Default 0
+    (type was changed from bool to int in v2.2.20)

   - new option for Lut expressions:

     parameter "scale_inputs" (default "none")